yellowflowersorganics-star/smartcrop-os/aws/README.md

 # AWS Deployment Configurations

-This directory contains all AWS deployment configurations for SmartCrop OS.
+This directory contains all AWS deployment configurations for CropWise.

 ## Files Overview